 The landlord then has 30 days to file a response to the tenant's memorandum.
 Once both sides have filed their respective memorandum we must wait for further instruction from the Superior Court.

 STAGE TWO - THE SUPERIOR COURT

-About 60 days after the tenant files the memorandum, he will receive notice from the Superior Court instructing him to pay the Superior Court filing fee.
+About 60 days after the tenant files the memorandum, he or she will receive notice from the Superior Court instructing that a filing fee must be paid to the Superior Court.